-Colombia profile
+Colombia media guide

 Radio

-Hundreds of stations are registered with the Ministry of Communications.
+There are hundreds of stations in Colombia.
 Among the main networks are:

 - Radio Nacional de Colombia - state-run